Quantum gravity states, entanglement graphs and second-quantized tensor networks: A dictionary between Group Field Theory states and (generalised) Tensor Networks

-Before presenting the map between group field theory states and tensor networks, we highlight the matching of features exhibited by them which are also highly relevant from a quantum gravity perspective.
+Before presenting the map between group field theory states and tensor networks, we highlight some features which are highly relevant from a quantum gravity perspective.

-A first one is the relation between entanglement and connectivity of the network/graph.
+\begin{itemize} \item[-] \textit{Entanglement/connectivity correspondence} - A first one is the relation between entanglement and connectivity of the network/graph.
 As previously explained, both frameworks employ entanglement as the glue of these structures.
-In the GFT context, due to the simplicial interpretation of the graph, this feature implies a relation between entanglement and connectivity of space\footnote{To make clearer the role played by entanglement in the connectivity of a GFT graph structure, let us focus on a basic example: two vertices connected by a link, where the latter is made of open edges of different colours, say $a$ and $b$.
-In spin representation, the gluing of the open edges corresponds to the contraction of the labels at their endpoints, $n^1_a$ and $n^2_b$:
+In the GFT context, due to the simplicial interpretation of the graph, this feature implies a relation between entanglement and connectivity of space; in fact, links made of entangled vertex-lines correspond to adjacency relations of the cells dual to the involved vertices.
+To make clearer the role played by entanglement in the connectivity of a GFT graph structure, let us focus on a very simple example: two vertices connected by a link, where the latter is made of vertex-lines of different colours, say $a$ and $b$.
+In spin representation, the gluing of two vertex-lines corresponds to the contraction of the labels at their endpoints, here indicated by $n^1_a$ and $n^2_b$:

+where we made explicit the sum regarding the open ends to be glued (also called \virg{semi-links} in the following), while we grouped in the first summation-sign that over all the other repeated indices.
+The expression inside the round brackets clearly shows that the gluing process corresponds to the formation of an entangled state of the degrees of freedom associated to the semi-links involved.
+Every link in the GFT graph is therefore an \virg{entanglement link}; in particular, a link $\ell$ carrying the spin $j$ corresponds to the maximally entangled state of the semi-links forming it: